Other Writing

 ***** (Five Stars)

-The Rag Lady, by Susie Black, is a scream of a book – mostly.
+RAG LADY, by Susie Black, is a scream of a book – mostly.
 Our heroine, Holly Schlivnik, is a 4’9” hot-tempered, slightly pompous, well-educated, wannabe reporter know-it-all who blows her first interview upon college graduation when informed by her prospective boss that she, like all female reporters, must ‘start out in the secretarial pool.’
-She explodes in feminist fury and crawls home to her parents and grandmother in Miami, her...
+She explodes in feminist fury and crawls home to her parents and grandmother in Miami, her tail...

 Read More